lkuper/dissertation/talks/defense.md

 Ordinarily, the algorithm for doing this might go something like the following: we mark the start node as seen.
 Then we look at all its neighbors, perhaps launching a thread for each one, and for each neighbor, we check to see if it's marked as having been seen.
 If so, then that thread is done; if not, then we mark it as seen, and then launch a thread for each of its neighbors.
 This continues until all the reachable nodes have been seen.

 As we traverse the graph, the set of nodes that we've seen grows monotonically, and we continue adding the neighbors of seen nodes to that set until the set reaches a fixed point.
-Because this algorithm involves a monotonically growing data structure, it would seem at first glance to be a great match for the LVars model -- we could use an LVar to represent the set of seen nodes, with set union as least upper bound.
+Because this algorithm involves a monotonically growing data structure, it would seem at first glance to be a great match for the LVars model -- we could use an LVar to represent the set of seen nodes, which can only grow.
 Unfortunately, we can't express this algorithm using only the threshold reads that I described, because there's no way to check if a node has been seen or not.
 And, without that test, we won't know when to stop looking for new nodes.

 ## (events and event handlers)